nie11kun/telegram-bot-youtube-downloader/README.md

 # telegram-bot-youtube-downloader

+Before use:
-Change TOKEN with your token
+  - Change TOKEN with your token in main.py
+  - Change insAccount with your instagram account name in vid_utils.py

 Usage:
   - Send link of video (@vid inline is comfortable)
   - The bot will download the video and send it
-      - If the video is larger than 50MB, it is split into smaller parts, which then need to be concatenated (in linux: cat vid.mp4* > vid.mp4)
+      - If the video is larger than 50MB, it is split into smaller parts

 This script require:
-  - Python3.8
+  - Python3.5
   - Telegram python api https://github.com/python-telegram-bot/python-telegram-bot
   - youtube-dl https://github.com/rg3/youtube-dl/ (installed on the machine)
   - instaloader https://instaloader.github.io/index.html

-Tips:
-  - Use PythonAnyWhere for hosting the bot https://www.pythonanywhere.com

-## TODO
-  - Improve space-requirement of hard-split (is 2 times size_of_video, the goal is size_of_video + 49MB)
-  - Improve soft-split of the videos
-  - PEP8
-  - Remove duplicates of resolution
-  - Add geo-bypass feature
-  - Add playlist download feature
-    - match title with regex
-    - from video x to video y
-    - only video uploaded before or after date x
-    - max-views or min-views
-  - Subtitle download